advanced-computer-lab/Merners/README.md

      *  Response: All flights available matching the search criteria

   * #### The Guest/ExistingUser should be able to see details of any departure/return flight:
      *  Functionality : viewing fligth
      *  Route : /flight
      *  Request type : GET
      *  Response: Details of selected flight

   * #### The Guest/ExistingUser should be able to see details of to be reserved departure and return flights:
      *  Functionality : summery of reserved flights
-     *  Route : /reservation
+     *  Route : /allres
      *  Request type : GET
-     *  Response: Details of reserved flights
+     *  Response: Details of to be reserved flights

   * #### The Guest/ExistingUser should be able to cancel departure and return flights before confirming reservation:
      *  Functionality : summery of reserved flights
      *  Route : /cancel
      *  Request type : POST